S4 method for class 'sf'

 .- bidirectional

-(optional) whether to identify bidirectional causal associations.
+(optional) whether to examine bidirectional causality.

 - trend.rm